Munich-Quantum-Software-Stack/.github/profile/README.md

   </a>
 </p>

-# Munich Quantum Software Stack (MQSS)
+# The Munich Quantum Software Stack (MQSS)

-**MQSS** (Munich Quantum Software Stack) is a modular, community-driven software ecosystem for hybrid quantum-classical computing, developed under the Munich Quantum Valley (MQV) initiative.
+The **Munich Quantum Software Stack (MQSS)** is a modular, community-driven software ecosystem for hybrid quantum-classical computing, developed under the Munich Quantum Valley (MQV) initiative.
 It aims to provide a unified, extensible, and efficient interface from high-level quantum applications down to diverse quantum hardware, tightly integrated with classical HPC environments.

 ---